jon-alamo/hapy-automation/README.md

 # hapy-automation

-#### !! project under development.
-It may contain bugs or unexpected behaviours

 ### Homeassistant Python Automation Tool.

-This tool implements a simple automation flow for Home Assistant using Python.
+Simple automation flow for Home Assistant using Python.
 It comes with a self-discovery feature that generates Python modules where entities, devices and services are type-hinted and bound statically, so the IDE can provide auto-completion and type checking when creating automations